 - BS 7177:2008 + A1:2011 – which means it has passed fire safety and flammability tests

 Also, look out for BS EN 16890:2017 – this is a more recent safety standard specifically for cot mattresses, which was brought in during 2017 but is currently voluntary.
-It sets a number of additional safety requirements including mattress firmness, risk of choking hazard (such as a zip pull that could detach) and shrinkage of the mattress cover after washing (which could create a bigger gap between the mattress and the sides).
+It sets several additional safety requirements including mattress firmness, risk of choking hazard (such as a zip pull that could detach) and shrinkage of the mattress cover after washing (which could create a bigger gap between the mattress and the sides).

 How do I test a baby mattress is firm enough?

-The firmness of baby mattresses are different to those we might want to sleep on as adults.
+The firmness of baby mattresses is different to those we might want to sleep on as adults.
 The risk of a soft mattress is that your baby could roll their face into the mattress and sink into it, reducing air flow.
 So baby mattresses need to be firm – and you can do a simple test to check this.

 How to do the baby mattress firmness test